Komanawa/komanawa-easy-nc-accessor/docs_build/index.rst

 The examples include:

+#. get_relevant_tiles.py: Set up and get the relevant tiles for a given bounding box.
-* annual_mean_at_point_polygon.py: This example shows how to get the annual mean of a datasets at a point, the total annual mean of the dataset within a polygon, and how to plot and export the results as a GeoTIFF.
+#. mean_uncert_at_point.py: This example shows how to get the mean and uncertainty of a dataset at a point, and plot the time series.
-* data_in_polygon.py: This example shows how to export the time series data within a polygon as a CSV file.
+#. data_in_polygon.py: This example shows how to export the time series sum of all rainfall within a polygon as a CSV file.
-* export_data_at_point.py: This example shows how to export the time series data at a point as a CSV file.
+#. plot_export_spatial_mean.py: This example shows hot ot plot the spatial mean of a dataset and export it as a GeoTIFF.
-* get_relevant_tiles.py:
-* mean_uncert_at_point.py: This example shows how to get the mean and uncertainty of a dataset at a point, and how to plot and export the results as a GeoTIFF.
+#. annual_mean_at_point_polygon.py: This example shows how to get the annual mean of a datasets at a point, the total annual mean of the dataset within a polygon, and how to plot and export the results as a GeoTIFF.
-* plot_export_spatial_mean.py: This example shows hot ot plot the spatial mean of a dataset and export it as a GeoTIFF.

 Example dataset
 ----------------------

-We have provided a dummy example dataset in the `examples` directory: .. todo make dataset and put file name here
+We have provided a dummy example dataset in the `examples` directory:  examples/dummy_dataset

-It is a NetCDF4 dataset with the following dimensions:

-* time: daily data from 2020-01-01 - 2023-12-31 1461 time steps
-* site: 10 sites .. todo more/less?
+This example dataset is a NetCDF4 dataset with the spatial dimensions compressed into a single dimension for the the Central Otago region of New Zealand.
+It comprises 4 spatial tiles which each have modified ERA5-land Total precipitation data for 2000-07-01 to 2003-06-30.
+The data is reported as 7 day mean precipitation in mm/day,  Note that each year is assumed to be 364 days (52 weeks).
+Therefore the additional 1-2 days as simply excluded.
+The missing days are 2003-06-30 for non-leap years and  2003-06-29 and 2003-06-30.

-* uncertainty: 5 realisations that provide the uncertainty of the data
+The data also contains a dummy uncertainty dimension: 3 realisations that provide the uncertainty of the data

 Please note that this data is roughly based on ERA5-Land Precipitation data, but should not be used for any real analysis.

-.. todo add a topomap to the repo.

 Bugs, issues and feature requests
 =====================================